Eredrim/pvparena/readme.md

 - Bradley Hilton for the fork until version v0.0.3
 - Carbon131 for adding features until version v0.0.5
 - Drehverschluss for great support during the v0.6+v0.7 rewrite
-- NodinChan for helping me cleaning up my code and for his loader!
-- zyxep and Bradley Hilton for the Jenkins
-- Oruss7 for the documentation head start
+- Oruss7 for his valued help in 2.0 version and for documentation

 ***